bedatadriven/renjin-website/documentation/contributor-guide.md

 > some cases it may be worth including the source code directly into Renjin's
 > codebase:
 >
->  * If the library is not packaged or no longer actively maintained
+>  * If the library is not packaged or no longer actively maintained;
 >  * If modifications are required for R that would not be of interest to the library's owner.

 This document catalogs the libraries used by Renjin and details for